Welcome to Mrs. Dos's Class!!

 It is our pleasure to WELCOME your family to our Freedom Park School 5th grade team.
 We are very excited to have the opportunity to work with you and your child this year.
 This year your child will have three teachers: Mrs. Dos will teach science and social studies; Mrs. Owens will teach math; and Ms Reed will teach English Language Arts.
 It is our sincere hope that your child will experience many positive, interesting, and rewarding school days.
 Our primary goal is to provide the best learning environment for all students.

 You will be amazed at just how much your child will grow this year.
-Most likely, your child has had the seeds of reading, writing, and math planted, and during fifth grade, those seeds will grow and blossom, making your child an accomplished reader, writer, and math student.
+Most likely, your child has had the seeds of reading, writing, and math planted, and during fifth grade, those seeds will grow and blossom, making your child an accomplished reader, writer, science, social studies, and math student.
 You will see changes in your child’s thinking, as he/she becomes more familiar with abstract concepts and symbols.
 The change will be dramatic – just compare a tiny seed with a full-grown sunflower!
 That’s the kind of growth you’ll see this year!
 You will be amazed at just how much your child will grow this year!

 The loveliest flowers usually have the best gardener - and that's you!
 Staying involved in your child's education is the key to a successful year.
 Engage your child in conversation about his/her day, but know that children won't always give out much information.
 Students will come home with their “MOOSE” notebook every evening.
 You can use this as a springboard for discussion; instead of saying “What did you do at school today?”
 (The answer is often “nothing!”), you can say, “Oh, I see you’re learning about…. what did you find out?”